-2.4 The LDO permits only certain changes of use (as listed in Section 5) within the area identified on the Plan in Section 13).
+2.4 The LDO permits only certain changes of use (as listed in the LDO) within the area identified on the Plan - provided as an appendix for Executive Board).

 2.5 In order to protect the living conditions of existing and future residents in the town centre, every applicant must ensure that they satisfy the pertinent provisions within the relevant legislation.
 For example, building regulations and environmental health & public protection.
-For reference, a list of key contacts is provided in Section 16.
+For reference, a list of key contacts is provided in the LDO.

-2.6 After three years, the LDO will be considered a success if two or more of the following changes have occurred in the LDO area:
+2.6 At the end of its period, the LDO will be considered a success if two or more of the following changes have occurred in the LDO area: